Osteochondritis dissecans (OCD) of the shoulder in dogs: causes, symptoms and treatment options

 Stem cell therapy is becoming increasingly popular as a complementary treatment method.
 Stem cells can promote the regeneration of cartilage tissue and reduce the inflammatory response.

-PRP therapy uses growth factors derived from the dog's blood to promote healing in the affected joint.
+PRP therapy uses growth factors extracted from the dog's blood to support healing in the affected joint.

 6. Long-term management